GuillermoCzza/Inventory-Manager/README.md

 To start the app run start.bat in the server folder.
 Once this is done, you can access the application by entering "«host address»:«port»" (without quotation marks) in the URL bar of your preferred browser.

 **Note**: renaming the primary key column of the template table, or any other table in the database is not adviced.
-If for whatever reason you must do so, you should rename the IDENTIFIER_COLUMN field at client/src/clientConfig.json to match the new name (, run npm build in the client folder if you're using the source code,) and restart the application.
+If for whatever reason you must do so, you have to download the source code, rename the IDENTIFIER_COLUMN field at client/src/clientConfig.json to match the new name, run npm build in the client folder, and restart the application.

 ## Running from files